zinzy/zinzy.website-v2/_posts/2023-08-17-norway-et-al.md

 - Whatever positive things you've heard about Copenhagen's [Hija de Sanchez](https://lovesanchez.com/taquerias) are true
 - The Norwegian mountains have Karens just like any other place in the world
 - There's a [gas station in Gol, Norway](https://goo.gl/maps/PGBfQMjaHrvZguP78) that sells one of the finest soft-serve ice creams I've ever had

+### General vacation notes
+- I should get my driver's license
+- An icebox with proper cooling elements can go a long way
+- Vacuum-sealed cheese stays fine for at least two weeks (provided you have an icebox)